bennett000/ch1-sql-tables/README.md

 ## Description

-SQL Tables is a thin data access layer and schema generator for Postgres (and potentially other SQLs) that leverages RxJS streams and can generate TypeScript type definitions.
+SQL Tables is a thin data access layer and schema generator for Postgres (and potentially other SQLs) that can generate TypeScript type definitions.

 ## License